Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 Getting Started with Music Lessons guides you through selecting a teacher & preparing for your first lesson.

 Kickstart your guitar playing.
 Download free video tutorials to learn about chord progressions, strumming, and more!

+I'm passionate about music and love sharing that through performance and teaching.
 I received my degree in viola performance from the University of Louisville School of Music in May 2010.
 I studied under Chien-Ju Liao along with many other great violists in the Louisville community.
 I've also had the pleasure of playing with many quartets, chamber ensembles and orchestras including Louisville Youth Orchestra, All-State, the UofL Symphony, and the Louisville Orchestra.
 Some of my greatest moments involve playing in Carnegie Hall and premiering a world-class ballet performance with the UofL Symphony Orchestra.
 Music has been a part of my life since I was little and I can't imagine life without it.
 Along with viola, I also study, play and teach piano and violin.
-I have been playing viola now for 14 years and piano for about 12!

 Anna B. grew up in Greenville, IN and currently resides in New Albany, IN.
 Anna picked up her first violin at the age of 9 in her grade school orchestra program.
 She continued her classical studies of the violin with J. Patrick Rafferty at the University of Louisville and graduated in Spring of 2010, on a music scholarship, with a Bachelor of Arts in music with emphasis in violin performance and a minor in marketing.
 While at UofL she was a three year member of the Intercollegiate Orchestra, took a semester jazz improvisation course from Ansyn Banks, and has studied fiddle and mandolin on and off with renowned bluegrass musician Jeff Guernsey.